sujayabraham/CreditSample/README.md

 Adding a new card union (UnionPay, RuPay, etc.) requires **zero changes** to this library.
 All patterns and logos are configurable from the client app.

 ## 🛠 Usage & Configuration
+markdown
+## 📦 How to use the Maven ZIP
+1. Download `creditcard-input-maven.zip` from the Releases tab.
+2. Unzip it to a folder (e.g., `/libs/my-repo`).
+3. In your `settings.gradle.kts`, add:
+maven { url = uri("path/to/unzipped/repo") }

 ### 1. Installation
+ implementation("io.github.sujayabraham:creditcard-input:1.0.0")

 Add the **Maven** repository to your `settings.gradle.kts`: